n8tmps/airbnb-analysis-sd/README.md

       1. Which neighborhoods have the highest number of listings?
   <br>2.
 What are the most expensive neighbourhoods to book?
   <br>3.
 Who are the hosts with the most listings?
   <br>4.
-Which months are the most popular to book?
+Which months are the most popular to book in prominent neighborhoods?
 </b></p>

 <p>The detailed lisitings data can be found <a href="https://insideairbnb.com/get-the-data/">here.</a>